signalkraft/mypyllant-component/docs/docs/3-contributing.md

 # Contributing

-## Contributing to the Home Assistant Component
+## Cloning & Installing

 !!! warning

     You need at least Python 3.10.

-Fork and clone this repo, then from the root directory run:
+Fork and clone the [mypyllant-component repository](https://github.com/signalkraft/mypyllant-component), then from within the directory run:

 ```shell
 python3 -m venv .venv